peustratt/portfolio_servicos/README.md

 # portfolio_servicos
-This is the result of my study with HTML/CSS, a portfolio of services for a pool cleaner.
+This is the result of my study with HTML/CSS, a services portfolio for a pool maintainer.